Titan submersible implosion: Reactions

 Discussing the scale of the search and rescue response, Sean Leet, co-founder and chair of Horizon Maritime Services, the company that owns Polar Prince, said:

 I've been in the marine industry since a very young age and seen a lot of different situations, and I've never seen equipment of that nature move that quickly [...]
-The response from the U.S. Coast Guard, the U.S. Military, folks at the airport, the people here, various companies who were involved in the mobilization of that equipment [...] it was done flawlessly.
+The response from the US Coast Guard, the US Military, folks at the airport, the people here, various companies who were involved in the mobilization of that equipment [...] it was done flawlessly.